NYPL-Simplified/library_registry/docs/Development.md

 The recommended way to get a local development environment is via [Docker](https://www.docker.com/products/docker-desktop).
 If you need to perform a direct installation, please see the [Non-Docker Installation](./NonDockerInstallation.md) document.

+### Docker

+In addition to installing Docker Desktop (link above), you'll also need an account at [Docker Hub](https://hub.docker.com).
+Docker works by downloading base machine images to build on top of, and the majority of those are available from Docker Hub.
+However, the Docker Engine can only locate and pull images on behalf of an authenticated user.

+Once you've created an account (or using an account you already have), you'll need to sign in via your Docker Desktop installation.
+You should be able to do that from the top right corner of the Docker Desktop dashboard window.

+### Make

 A [`Makefile`](../Makefile) is provided to help manage the local containers for the Registry.
-If you don't currently have `make` on your system, it should be available from your system's package manager (`apt`, `brew`, etc.) You can also run the recipes in the Makefile by hand, by copying and pasting the commands to your shell.
+If you don't currently have `make` on your system, it should be available from your system's package manager (`apt`, `brew`, etc.) You can also run the recipes in the Makefile by hand, by copying and pasting the commands to your shell, if you can't get or would prefer not to install `make` itself.

+### Cloning the repository and building images

 The following shell commands will clone this repo and build Docker images for the registry web application and a PostgreSQL database: